A legal case for anger

 Looking at photos of a younger Payam Akhavan, you notice something straight away.
 It’s how he is dressed.
 Not the crisp white shirt and tastefully funky tie you’d expect of a Harvard-trained lawyer in the early days of a promising career.
 Instead, Akhavan is wearing a bulletproof vest and a hard hat – a requisite uniform for venturing into the dangerous areas he visited in the former Yugoslavia during a notoriously bitter and bloody civil war.

-As I sit with him in his office, Akhavan shares some archival news footage with me, conjuring up the horrific conditions of Bosnia in the early nineties.
+As I sit with him in his office, Akhavan, shares some archival news footage with me, conjuring up the horrific conditions of Bosnia that he witnessed as a UN official in the early nineties.
 He points out a bus that once shielded him from a sniper attack.
 “Two years out of law school, I was parachuted into Bosnia in the middle of the war as a human rights investigator in the village of Ahmići, where a particularly gruesome massacre had occurred,” he explains.
 “The local militia wasn’t happy about us sniffing around, trying to uncover their crimes, so they attempted to assassinate my colleague and me, and [they] came uncomfortably close to succeeding.

 “Afterwards, I confronted the general whose forces were responsible for the massacre and for trying to kill us,” Akhavan says.
 “I was so angry that I burst through his doors and shamed him with a detailed account of what I had witnessed, such as the charred remains of a family that had been doused with gasoline and burnt alive in the basement where they were hiding.
 I sensed at that moment the general actually felt some guilt.”
 Akhavan pauses.
 “In retrospect, perhaps it wasn’t the most rational thing [for me] to do, because he could have had me shot.
 But that’s [not something] you learn in law school negotiation workshops.”